Making the Modern Bathroom

 In terms of bathroom design – in my experience – there seem to be two predominant camps: that of the traditional, vintage look and that of the edgy, contemporary style.
 There is a certain amount of grey areas that overlap, Venn-style, in the middle, but overall they are the two, mostly diverging routes.

-I myself am in the latter category.
-I’m aware that a house needs to be a home, not a clinical, soulless laboratory, and thus the type of minimalist, brushed aluminium and glass look I crave cannot be replicated in every single room.
-The one place I have conquered and managed to make my own is the bathroom, and below are a few ways, means and methods I utilised to get a quality modern bathroom.
+I am in the latter category.
+I’m aware that a house needs to be a home, not a clinical, soulless laboratory, and thus the type of minimalist brushed aluminum and glass look I crave cannot be replicated in every single room.
+The one place I have conquered and managed to make my own is the bathroom, and below are a few ways, means and methods I utilized to get a quality modern bathroom.